parallelchain-io/hotstuff_rs/Specification.md

 > Source: `hotstuff_rs::hotstuff::messages::NewView`

-Message sent by a replica to the next leader on view timeout to update the next leader about the highest QC that replicas know of.
+Message sent by a replica to the next leader on view timeout to update the next leader about the highest PC that replicas know of.

 ##### `NewView` and view synchronization